summer farm campOutdoor Play & Imagination

 All children must be at least 5 years old to participate and be developmentally ready for kindergarten level activities.
 All children must be able to use the toilet without assistance and to change clothes independently.

 Please be sure to review our Behavior Agreement thoroughly before enrolling.
-It is very important that all children be able to consistently abide by limits set by the instructors for safety --including mask wearing, handwashing, and social distancing.
+It is very important that all children be able to consistently abide by limits set by the instructors for safety --including handwashing rules and wearing a mask when exhibiting runny nose or a persistent cough not related to allergies.

 Hours & Cost:

-FULL TIME and PART TIME Openings Available for Summer Farm Camp 2023.
+FULL TIME and PART TIME Openings Available FULL for Summer Farm Camp 2024.

 Little Garden Patch will be open from 8:30 a.m to 6:00 p.m.
 Monday-Friday.